ML-KA/ML-KA.github.io/content/training-your-first-network.md

 ### Using GPU at ATIS

 KIT students have the possibility to use the ATIS computer pool.
-They have some computers at the very end of the room which have GPUs.
+They have some computer at the very end of the room which have GPUs (i08pc50 - i08pc72;
+GeForce GTX 560 Ti 448 Cores).

 Recently, CUDA 7.5 was installed on the Fedora systems, but you still have to add the following lines to your `~/.bashrc` file: